Our Foundation Board

 “The AGCO Agriculture Foundation is committed to improving our agricultural communities and the promotion of sustainable agriculture through meaningful and impact-driven initiatives.”

 Mr. Frédéric Devienne serves as a Board Member and finance manager for the Foundation and monitors expenditures and donations.
-Mr. Devienne is Vice President of Finance, EME, and APA, for AGCO Corporation.
+Mr. Devienne is Vice President, EME and Global Fendt-Valtra Finance, EME Regional Lead, for AGCO Corporation.
 Based in Switzerland, Mr. Devienne is responsible for managing AGCO’s financial planning, transactional and expert areas, and business support in Europe, Asia, Australia and export markets.
 He also serves as Managing Director of AGCO International GmbH.
 Mr. Devienne worked as well in the US, Canada, Germany, and France.

 Prior to joining AGCO in 2007, Mr. Devienne held the roles of Finance Director, Financial Controller, and Vice President for CNH Industrial and Financial Analyst, Senior Financial Analyst, Assistant Controller, Controller, and Finance Director for Case Corporation.

 He holds a Master of Business Administration degree with an international business focus from Bowling Green State University in Bowling Green, Ohio, and a graduate business degree from Audencia Business School in Nantes, France.

 “To transform the agri-food sector, we must focus on supporting sustainable food production by building the necessary infrastructure for marginalized farming communities to thrive and promoting the fair treatment of farm animals in our agricultural projects globally.”